samber/oops/README.md

 Since `oops.OopsError` implements the `error` interface, you will be able to compose and wrap native errors with `oops.OopsError`.

+🥷 You can start hacking this library with the following [playground](https://go.dev/play/p/lEaGjJ0dAWk).

 ```go
 // simple error with stacktrace
 err1 := oops.Errorf("could not fetch user")